News & Views

 Malta – Attractive Residence Programmes and Tax Benefits for Expatriates

-Malta offers five residence programmes to meet different individual circumstances.
+Malta offers four residence programmes to meet different individual circumstances.
 Some are appropriate for non-EU individuals while others provide an incentive for EU residents to move to Malta.

-The Maltese Government introduced a new residence programme in August 2015.
-It is available to non-EU individuals and enables them to reside indefinitely in Malta.
+The Malta Permanent Residence programme is available to non-EU individuals and enables them to reside indefinitely in Malta.

 The criteria for the programme are: